Bedework/bw-dav-tester/README.md

 	Argument: 'okprops'
 		A set of properties for which a 2xx response status is required.
 Two forms can be used:

-		'propname' - will test for the presence of the property named 'propname'.
+		'propname' - will test for the presence of the named property.
 The element data must be a qualified XML element name.

 		'propname$value' - will test for the presence of the property named 'propname' and check that its value matches the provided